Holding Both Sides of the Story

 You’re not broken.
 You’re not ungrateful.

-You’re just in-between identities—waiting to reconnect with meaning.
+You’re just in-between identities, waiting to reconnect with meaning.

 Where Did Your Fire Go?

 That fire that once drove you—the sense of building something bigger than yourself—didn’t disappear.
-It just got paused.
-Or buried beneath the weight of the last chapter.

 You were driven by a mission.
-Now, without it, you’re floating.

-What’s worth committing to now?
+And the question becomes: What’s worth committing to now?

 Ancient Clues from Timeless Thinkers

-You’re not the first to ask this question—and you won’t be the last.
+You’re not the first to ask this question, and you won’t be the last.

 Let’s take wisdom from those who walked this path long before us: